tabareCapitan/tabarecapitan.github.io/docs/research/index.md

 {: .text-left }

-In these sections, I use a few symbols to represent links to...
+where the following symbols are links to...

 - 📄 PDF
 - 🔗 journal article